CarletonSLAM/git-workshop/README.md

 To avoid disaster, we need a way of:
 - Tracking the version of the files
 - Distribute the files to each member
-- Using changes from other peoples
+- Using changes from other people

 ---